abhay-ramesh/pushduck/packages/pushduck/PROVIDERS.md

 # Provider System & Upload Configuration

-The new provider system in `next-s3-uploader` provides a clean, type-safe way to configure different cloud storage providers with environment-based configuration and better developer experience.
+The new provider system in `pushduck` provides a clean, type-safe way to configure different cloud storage providers with environment-based configuration and better developer experience.

 ## Quick Start